Tonglin Yan

 Research Interests

-My research investigates human-like intelligence in virtual agents by integrating computational models of consciousness, such as the Projective Consciousness Model (PCM), with large-scale models (LLMs/MLLMs).
-The core of my work focuses on developing methods that fuse multimodal data (including facial expressions, gaze, movement, and language) within a unified world space to generate coherent verbal and nonverbal behavior in immersive virtual reality.
-I am also interested in computational models of consciousness as a scientific framework for understanding human consciousness, with a particular emphasis on linking computational theory and implementable simulations.
-A broader research interest lies in the evaluation of LLMs within social cognitive science, identifying specific limitations in their social reasoning, thereby advancing the development of decision-making models for virtual agents.
+My research investigates human-like intelligence in virtual agents through the integration of computational consciousness models, specifically the Projective Consciousness Model (PCM), with LLMs.
+The core of my work focuses on developing methods that fuse cognitive data—including facial expressions, gaze patterns, bodily movements, and linguistic content—within a unified world model to generate coherent and contextually appropriate verbal and nonverbal behaviors in immersive virtual reality environments.
+I am also interested in computational consciousness models as a scientific framework for understanding human consciousness, with a particular emphasis on linking computational theory and implementable simulations.
+A broader research interest extends to the evaluation of LLMs within social cognitive scenarios, identifying specific limitations in their social reasoning capabilities, such as theory of mind and context-sensitive decision-making, thereby advancing the development of more sophisticated models for socially situated virtual agents.